UPDATED: Aug 19, 2020

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Did you know that each year, there are millions of vehicles stolen from their owners?
 And that this rate of theft means a car is stolen in the US every 23 seconds?
 Even if you are responsible enough to always lock your doors and take your keys with you, theft is still a possibility.
 That’s why having an anti-theft device installed in your vehicle can protect you from losing it, and also save you some money on your insurance!

 Paying out claims on auto insurance is expensive, and that’s why companies often give car insurance discounts for devices that reduce the likelihood of a claim.
 Having anti-lock brakes will get you a discount on collision coverage, for example.
 When you’re reviewing your auto insurance coverage option, it’s good to know what discounts you can get.

 Read on to learn about the discounts you can get to your comprehensive coverage, and if you need to compare rates you can enter your ZIP code into our FREE tool right now.

-What Is the Anti-Theft Device Discount
+What Is the Anti-Theft Device Discount?

+Not all states in the US require your insurance company to offer an anti-theft discount on your automotive policy.
 These particular twelve states call for your insurance company to provide you with a discount on your current insurance plan should you buy a good anti-theft system:

 - Rhode Island